 My Summer of Love

 My Summer of Love, his feature from 2004, is based on a novel by Helen Cross and stars Emily Blunt and Natalie Press in an unlikely friendship between two 16-year-olds from very different backgrounds in a Yorkshire village.
 The film received the BAFTA Best Film Award, as well as the 2004 Edinburgh International Film Festival Best Film Award (as The Last Resort had in 2000).
-"I knew there was a beginning, middle and an end, dramatically speaking.
-But a lot of the textural scenes were just sketched in," Pawlikowski tells Victoria Lindrea, "I've made films this way before.
-When you have three strong characters, good turning points and a possible ending, then you are in pretty safe territory."
+Pawlikowski tells Victoria Lindrea:

 While working on The Restraint of Beasts in 2006, a black comedy starring Ben Whishaw and Rhys Ifans adapted from Magnus Mills’ novel, a family crisis forced Pawlikowski to abandon work with about 60 percent of the film made.
 His wife fell seriously ill, and he left work to look after her and their children.
-"I chose life over art" he told Janusz Wróblewski for the magazine Polityka.
-"My career was never more important to me […] It was more important that my children felt closeness, care, that they were aware of what was really important".
-His wife died months later; the film was never completed, and he rarely talks about the painful period.
-"Yeah, it’s better not to," he says in an interview with Norman Wilner at the Toronto Film Festival.
+He told Janusz Wróblewski for the magazine Polityka:

 The Woman in the Fifth

 Such excitement for his project can most definitely be felt in his recent Ida, triumphant at the 2013 Gdynia Film Festival and the Oscar winner for Best Foreign Language Film in 2015.